The Registry of Autism Service Providers

 - Physical therapist (PT): Provides assessment and intervention that focus on the prevention, identification and easing of movement challenges.
 They can either provide direct treatment or consult to the team.

 *Behavior Analysts are certified by the U.S.-based Behavior Analyst Certification Board (BACB) following a series of courses and a period of supervised practice.
 Behavior Consultants who have this advanced certification will be listed as either BCBA or BCaBA under Certification on the RASP list.

 Behavior Interventionist (BI)

-BIs are not on the Registry of Autism Service Providers, but they can invoice the Autism Funding Branch.
+BIs are not on the Registry of Autism Service Providers, but they can invoice the Autism Funding.
 BIs work one-on-one with your child on goals outlined in the behavior plan of intervention (BPI), developed by professionals on your team.
 BIs may work in the home, school, or community.
 It is very important that BIs are supervised by Behavior Consultants.
 Without supervision, BIs are not competent to deal with challenging situations and are not able to maximize the impact of a BPI.

 For Children Six and Over

 The average age of a child when diagnosed with autism in B.C is seven years of age.
 Many parents are very distressed when diagnosis is delayed, concerned that their child will not have the opportunity to progress.
 However, research demonstrates that children and adults with autism continue to progress, especially when they have good support at home and school.
 Many parents report significant progress year after year, well into adulthood, even for children who received a diagnosis in their teens.